Kheeto/Python-Spambot/README.md

 # Python-Spambot
+Under MIT License
-simple spambot in a python file, totally safe and useful to spam lol
+### Simple spambot in a python file, totally safe and useful to spam lol

 # How to use